 How Do You Keep Coffee Cake Moist?

 The most critical component in keeping our finished cake moist is packing it correctly.
-You absolutely must keep it sealed in an air tight container.
-Something with a lid or wrap it tight with plastic wrap, and then put it into another container.
+You absolutely must keep it sealed in an airtight container.
+Something with a lid or wrap it tightly with plastic wrap, and then put it into another container.
 Do everything you can to keep the air off of it.

 Long Does Coffee Cake Last?